Cumulus Linux bridge driver supports two configuration modes, one that is VLAN-aware, and one that follows a more traditional Linux bridge model.

 Dropping Untagged Frames

-bridge-allow-untagged no to the switch port (not to the bridge).
+/etc/network/interfaces.
 This leaves the bridge port without a PVID and drops untagged packets.

 Consider the following example bridge:

 auto bridge iface bridge bridge-vlan-aware yes bridge-ports swp1 swp9 bridge-vids 2-100 bridge-pvid 101 bridge-stp on